 -

-When an organ donor passes away, a medical professional will determine which organs and tissues can be used to help others (such as: the heart, liver, lungs, kidneys, intestines, pancreas, corneas, bone, tendons, skin, heart valves, veins and nerves).
-One person can donate up to eight life-saving organs and tissues that can improve the lives of up to 75 people.
+When a donor passes away, a medical professional will determine which organs and tissues can be used to help others (such as: the heart, liver, lungs, kidneys, intestines, pancreas, corneas, bone, tendons, skin, heart valves, veins and nerves).
+One person can donate up to eight life-saving organs and tissues that can improve the lives of up to 75 people and even contribute to critical eye and vision research.

-Organs and tissue are recovered through a dignified surgical procedure conducted with the highest level of care and respect for the donor.
-Furthermore, their medical care is not impacted by the decision to be an organ donor.
+Organs, eyes and tissue are recovered through a dignified surgical procedure conducted with the highest level of care and respect for the donor.
+Furthermore, their medical care is not impacted by the decision to be a donor.

 More information on organ donation -

-What if family members are opposed to donation?
+What if family members are opposed to organ, tissue and eye donation?

 -